 Make the dressing: Whisk together 1 tbsp olive oil, 1 tbsp lemon juice, 1/2 tsp mustard, and 1 tbsp apple cider vinegar.
 Set aside.

 Slice the sirloin into thin slices.

-Assemble the beef on a dish together with the remaining ingredients: avocado, green apple, arugula, feta cheese, red onion, and romaine lettuce.
+Assemble the beef on a dish together with the remaining ingredients: avocado, green apple, red apple, 4 oz arugula, 1 oz feta cheese, 4 oz red onion, and 4 oz romaine lettuce.
 As the salad will be tossed, there's no need to put in any particular order

 Drizzle the dressing all over the salad.
 Toss to coat.

 Serve and enjoy.

 * Percent Daily Values are based on a 2000 calorie diet.